Maitri (missile): Development

 On 15 July 2009, The Telegraph reported that the project was scrapped.
 But later, on June 4, 2010 Indian Express reported that, "After moving ahead with similar projects with Russia and Israel, India is set to finalise a missile co-development project with France to manufacture a new range of Short Range Surface to Air Missiles (SRSAM) for the armed forces."
 From 2007-2010, MBDA and DRDO finalised the design and performance parameters of the missile to suit the needs of the Indian armed forces.
 Besides providing the Indian armed forces with a modern air defence missile, the project will also add a new capability with France, which does not have a similar missile in production.

 The Maitri missile project involved a technological collaboration between MBDA, India’s Defence Research and Development Organisation (DRDO) and defence public sector unit Bharat Dynamics Limited.
 Defence Research and Development Laboratory (DRDL), a premier missile laboratory of DRDO, will act as the main design centre in India.

 The project, with a budget of US$500 million was said to have been signed in May 2007.

-On 14 February 2013, India and France concluded negotiations on the Short Range Surface to Air Missile nearly worth of $6 billion during the talks between French President Francois Hollande and Prime Minister Manmohan Singh.
+On 14 February 2013, India and France concluded negotiations on the Short Range Surface to Air Missile nearly worth $6 billion during the talks between French President Francois Hollande and Prime Minister Manmohan Singh.

 On 30 March 2015, it was reported that the project was revived specially by the request of Indian Navy for a point air defence system after stating that Akash missile defence system is not suitable for Indian warships defence.
 The DRDO with MBDA is planning to develop 9 short-range surface-to-air missile system (SRSAM) with 40 missiles each for Indian Navy.
 Development of the missile is expected to be completed within three years of the project go-ahead, when initial testing will commence.

 As of 2020, The project was expected to be cancelled as DRDO has instead taken up the development of an alternative missile known as VL-SRSAM derived from the Astra Mk1 air-to-air missile for use by the Indian Navy and QRSAM for the Indian Army.